ICE train at Berlin Hbf

 Option 1, Hamburg to Paris in a single day

-Option 2, Hamburg to Paris with overnight stop in Cologne - the time-effective overnight option with an evening in Cologne
+Option 2, Hamburg to Paris with overnight stop in Cologne - time-effective, with an evening in Cologne

 Option 3, Hamburg to Paris using a Nightjet sleeper train, the most time-effective option